Manuel Moroun: Personal life

 Moroun married his wife, Nora, when he was 44 years old.
 Together, they had one child, Matthew, who went on to manage the family business after Moroun retired.
 The family resided in Grosse Pointe Shores, Michigan.

 One of Moroun's sisters, Agnes, was in charge of the human resources department at CenTra Inc. His other two sisters, Victoria Baks and Florence McBrien, sued him for $53 million in 1992.
 They alleged that he had “cheated them out of their inheritance” following their father's death that same year, in addition to engaging in shareholder oppression, and excluding them from the business.
-The seven-year legal battle concluded in October 1999, with a settlement that saw Moroun purchase the shares of his two sisters in CenTra Inc. He ultimately reconciled with them.
+The seven-year legal battle concluded in October 1999, with a settlement that saw Moroun purchase the shares of his two sisters in CenTra Inc.

 Moroun died of congestive heart failure at his home in Grosse Pointe Shores on July 12, 2020.